 Digital Resource for Carers

-You’ll come away with a better understanding of how to manage financial challenges as a carer, along with practical ideas, guidance and support that may help.
+You will come away with a better understanding of how to care for yourself as a carer along with practical ideas, guidance and support that may help.

 Attendees will come away with a greater understanding of the impact of loss and grief as well as simple ideas on how to support themselves and others.